 Brush your child’s teeth twice a day – morning and night.
 Use a pea-sized amount of low-fluoride toothpaste on a child-size toothbrush, unless your dentist recommends otherwise.

-From his preschool years on, encourage your child to rinse his mouth with water after lunch and snacks.
-This will help to wash away any leftover food.
+Also encourage your child to rinse their mouth with water after lunch and snacks.
+This helps to wash away any leftover food.

 You might like to try the following routine when brushing your child’s teeth:

-- Stand or sit behind your child so she feels secure.
-Being in front of a mirror is good too, because it lets you see your child’s mouth.
+- Stand or sit behind your child so your child feels secure.
+Brushing teeth in front of a mirror is good too, because it lets you see your child’s mouth.

-- Cup your child’s chin in your hands, with his head resting against your body.
+- Cup your child’s chin in your hands, with their head resting against your body.

 - Gently brush your child’s tongue.

 - After brushing encourage your child to spit out toothpaste, not swallow it.
 There’s no need to rinse after brushing because the fluoride toothpaste left behind protects your child’s teeth.